paper-reproducible/ensemble-induced-stream-density/README.md

 ```

 If **CUDA** is supported, it is recommended to install **CuPy** to accelerate some parts of the algorithm.

+If **Tensorflow 2.7+** is supported, it could also be used to accelerate some parts of the algorithm, but the acceleration is not guaranteed.
+According to the author's personal experience of running the experiments on a Macbook Pro with M1 Max,
+using Tensorflow with GPU acceleration is slower than using Numpy with multiprocessing or multithreading,
+however it is too hard to utilise both multiprocessing and GPU acceleration.

 If running **python** provided by a **conda** environment is preferred, it is recommended to use **miniforge**, especially when using Apple Silicon MacOS.